Questions

 Canister supports a wide range of LTO configurations from a variety of vendors.
 For most Macs, SAS-based units tend to be connected via a Thunderbolt, while PCs and Mac Pro's come with the option to install a PCIe HBA directly into the host system's motherboard.

-• LTO Drives: LTO-5 to LTO-9 by IBM, Quantum and HP. (different vendors cannot be used at the same time)
+LTO Drives: LTO-5 to LTO-9 by IBM, Quantum and HP.

-• Ethernet LTO Solutions by Symply (from Canister 24.1).
+Ethernet LTO solutions by Symply & MagStor (from Canister 24.1

 Milage may vary with Fibre Channel-based drives.
 Canister does not detect which driver your FC device requires - you'll have to find that out yourself.

-Canister supports macOS 10.13 High Sierra and newer.
+Canister supports macOS 10.15 Catalina and newer.
 Both Intel and Apple silicon are supported.

-For older macOS versions, we have legacy downloads available.
-Note that legacy means unsupported.
+While legacy downloads are available for older macOS versions, note that legacy means unsupported - if you run into issues, your best bet is to upgrade your OS.
 Also, your legacy OS might not work with the latest LTFS version - be sure to source a version that works with your OS from the LTO vendor.

-You can use the latest Canister, available here.
+You can use the latest Canister, available .

 All generations from LTO-5 and up are supported.
 As Canister works with LTFS, LTO-4 and older are not supported.

 The mLogic LTFS Utility was a light version of Canister 20.1 that used to be included with every mLogic purchase.
-With the changes Big Sur brought along, the mLogic app has been replaced by a full-blown Canister that's included with every mTape purchase since Winter 2020 - whether purchased through us, mLogic, or a mLogic reseller.
+With the changes Big Sur brought along, the app was end-of-life'd and replaced with Canister.

 The mTape app is no longer supported nor available for download.
-It does not work on Big Sur, whether it's for Intel or Apple silicon.
-Also, the mTape app uses a legacy license provider, so we can no longer help with deactivations.
+It does not work on Big Sur or newer macOS versions, nor on Windows.
+The mTape app uses a license provider that is no longer in business, so we can not help with deactivations.

 The short answer is, "No, LTFS does not support file deletions."
 The only way to remove data from a tape is to erase it.